MarioDelgadoSr/DataVisual/README.md

 * Dynamic data coloring/visualization using [D3.js](https://d3js.org/).
 * Rendering only objects that will be salvaged with a data-driven algorithm;
 	* All objects can be displayed/rendered with a user-driven (aquaBot's operator) option for *human* validation;
-* Use of the built-in tooltip to and mouse event handler.
+* Use of the built-in tooltip and mouse event handler.

 ### Prerequisites